 Your vote is very important to us.
-Registered Shareholders are entitled to vote at the Meeting or in advance of the Meeting by dating, signing and returning the enclosed form of proxy for use at the Meeting or any adjournments or postponements thereof.
-To be effective, the form of proxy must be deposited with the Company's registrar and transfer agent, Odyssey Trust Company: (i) by mail, using the enclosed return envelope or one addressed to Odyssey Trust Company, 702-67 Yonge Street, Toronto, Ontario, M5E 1J8, Attention: Proxy Department; (ii) by hand delivery to Odyssey Trust Company, 702-67 Yonge Street, Toronto, Ontario, M5E 1J8; or (iii) through the internet by using the control number located at the bottom of your form of proxy at https://login.odysseytrust.com/pxlogin, on or before 2:00 p.m.
-(Toronto time) on Monday, November 7, 2022 or not later than forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays in the Province of Ontario) prior to the time set for the Meeting or any adjournments or postponements thereof.
+Registered Shareholders are entitled to vote at the Meeting or in advance of the Meeting by dating, signing and returning the enclosed Proxy Form for use at the Meeting or any adjournments or postponements thereof.
+To be effective, the Proxy Form must be deposited with the Company's registrar and transfer agent, Odyssey Trust Company: (i) by mail, using the enclosed return envelope or one addressed to Odyssey Trust Company, 702-67 Yonge Street, Toronto, Ontario, M5E 1J8, Attention: Proxy Department; (ii) by hand delivery to Odyssey Trust Company, 702-67 Yonge Street, Toronto, Ontario, M5E 1J8; or (iii) through the internet by using the control number located at the bottom of your Proxy Form at https://login.odysseytrust.com/pxlogin, on or before 10:00 a.m.
+(Toronto time) on Friday, June 2, 2023 or not later than forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays in the Province of Ontario) prior to the time set for the Meeting or any adjournments or postponements thereof.

-Non-Registered Shareholders must seek instructions on how to complete their voting instruction form and vote their Common Shares from their broker, trustee, financial institution or other nominee, as applicable.
+Non-Registered Shareholders must seek instructions on how to complete their VIF and vote their Common Shares from their broker, trustee, financial institution or other nominee, as applicable.

-Shareholders of record at the close of business on September 23, 2022 are entitled to receive notice of and vote at the Meeting.
+Shareholders of record at the close of business on April 21, 2023 are entitled to receive notice of and vote at the Meeting.